lucasdavid/lucasdavid.github.io/Computer-Vision/_posts/2021-06-08-vectorization.md

 #### Vectorized Cross-correlation Implementation

 In this subsection, I present my implementation (and derivation thereof) of the 2-dimensional convolution function.
-For simplicity, it is implemented as the correlation between an input signal $I$ and the reflection of an input kernel $k$.
+For simplicity, it is implemented as the correlation between an input signal $s$ and the reflection of an input kernel $k$.

 ##### Study of a Use Case
 I decided to start by considering a simple use case.
 For analytical convenience, I imagined this case to have the following characteristics:

-* Only one image and one kernel is involved in this operation.
+* Only one image $s$ and one kernel $k$ are involved in this operation.
 * No padding is performed in the input signal (i.e. `padding valid`).
-* $I$ and $k$ have different height and width values --- namely, $(H_I, W_I)$ and $(H_k, W_k)$ ---, and they are prime numbers.
+* $s$ and $k$ have different height and width values --- namely, $(H_s, W_s)$ and $(H_k, W_k)$ ---, and they are prime numbers.
 This is interesting when flattening a matrix into a vector, as prime numbers have distinct products and will result in dimensions that are easier to understand.
 * The kernel is not symmetric.
 Hence the convolution and cross-correlation functions will result in different signals.

 I considered the following signals in my use-case:

 $$\begin{align}
   \label{eq:use_case}
-  I &= \begin{bmatrix}
+  s &= \begin{bmatrix}
      1 & 2 & 3 & 4 & 5 \\
      6 & 7 & 8 & 9 & 10 \\
      11 & 12 & 13 & 14 & 15 \\